dotnet/designs/accepted/2021/net6.0-tfms/net6.0-tfms.md

 ### Using an existing library in Mac Catalyst

-Sophia is building her an application for Mac Catalyst.
+Sophia is building an application for Mac Catalyst.
 From her experience with Xamarin iOS she knows the library `Xamarin.FFImageLoading` and wants to use it.
 The package installs successfully, but upon building she gets the following
 warning:

-> Package 'Xamarin.FFImageLoading' was restored using 'xamarin.ios' instead the
+> Package 'Xamarin.FFImageLoading' was restored using 'xamarin.ios' instead of
-> project target framework 'net6.0-maccatalyst'.
-This package may not be fully
+> the project target framework 'net6.0-maccatalyst'.
+This package may not be
-> compatible with your project.
+> fully compatible with your project.

-To find our more, she visit's the packages project site, which is on GitHub.
-She decides to file an issue to ask whether the library will add support for Mac Catalyst, but for the time being she's unblocked and can continue the development on her app.
+To find out more, she visits the package's project site, which is on GitHub.
+She decides to file an issue to ask whether the library will add support for Mac Catalyst, but for the time being she's unblocked and can continue to develop her app.

 ## Requirements